Settle in because this will be a long one….

 Via video conferences, phone, email and in-person sessions, I have helped converts and newly religious Jews all over the world navigate their way towards a happy, fulfilling Jewish life.

 I speak on request, sometimes with my husband, about my life story, conversion to Judaism, racism, blogging and other issues.
 I have spoken to Jews, non-Jews and mixed audiences at numerous places, including Brooklyn College, Brandeis University, Manhattan College, Rockland Community College, Greenwich High School, Temple Emeth, Limmud LA and Limmud NY and other venues.
 At Brandeis University, I was brought in to speak in a coordinated venture by the Brandeis Hillel and Mixed Heritage Club.
 At Brooklyn College, I was brought in to speak by the Judaic Studies, Women’s Studies and Puerto Rican and Latino Studies department.
 At the time, I didn’t even aware that I also had Puerto Rican heritage!

 In 2010, my husband and I moved out of New York City permanently.
-We now live in Los Angeles with our son Sebastian.
+We now live in Los Angeles with our son and daughter.

 You can also read more about me in this interview by the Riverdale Press and in this interview by the New York Daily News.
 I has also received notable mentions in The Jewish Press, The Forward, The New York Times, The Manhattan Times, El Diaro La Prensa NY, and through other news organizations like The Associated Press and The Jewish Telegraph Agency along with many blogs.